AnteDeliria/drop-counter/README.md

 # Drop Counter
-A script that facilitates drop detection in games by using image recognition.
+A script that facilitates sprite detection in pixel games by using image recognition.
 Configured for Fantasy Online 2

 # Running (Windows)